Skip to main content

 If you could give current SUNY Cortland history students advice, what would it be?
 "If I could give a current SUNY Cortland student advice, I would strongly encourage them to try to fit in a study abroad program into their schedule before they graduate.
 I studied at Fulda University in Germany during the Winter 2017 session.
 Not only did I learn so much about the history and culture of Germany, but also met so many incredible people from all walks of life, many of whom I still talk to on a regular basis almost two years later.
 It will always stick out to me as one of, if not the best experience I had in college.
 SUNY Cortland’s International Programs Office offers such a wide variety of programs to its students, so there is definitely something available for everyone!"

-Derrick Pratt (Dual degree in History and Adolescence Education: Social Studies, 2016)
+Derrick Pratt (Dual Major in History and Adolescence Education: Social Studies, 2016)

 Derrick Pratt